townie/fredrikaverpil.github.io/_posts/2017-05-04-vendoring-qt-py.md

 ## Pro tip #1: Semantic versioning

 By using semantic versioning (aka "semver") you can check the versions against e.g. a required minimum version which your application requires.
-One way of doing this is to utilize `setuptool`’s `packaging.version.parse` function:
+One way of doing this is to utilize `setuptool`'s `packaging.version.parse` function:

 ```python
 >>> from packaging import version